101 Fun Things To Do With No Money

 We are going to cover an extensive list of things to do instead of spending money.

-Without further ado, let’s cover the 75 plus things to do with no money.
+Without further ado, let’s cover the 101 plus things to do that don’t cost money.

 Fun Things to Do With No Money

 We are going to dive into plenty of things to do instead of spending money.
-This list might surprise you at how much is available for free.
+This list might surprise you with how many things to do for free.

 1. Call a Friend: Back in the day, we spent many hours on the phone just talking with our friends.
 (Hint: like hours on end talking).
 Pick up the phone and call your friends.
 I am pretty sure you will come up with another fun thing to do next.

 4. Local Events Calendar: Hello free activities!
 Every city will offer some local activities throughout the year.
 Just mark your calendar.
-Grab a few friends for local fun.
+These events are perfect for hanging out with friends and for local fun.

 5. Explore Like a Tourist: Have you explored your own city the way you would if you were traveling?
 More than likely not.
 There are so many no money activities available.
 Just grab a tourist guide and start exploring.